Analyticalgeek/Data-Analysis-Projects/Black Friday Sales Exploratory Data Analysis (EDA)/README.md

 ## Requirements 🛠️

-To embark on this adventure, ensure you have the following Python libraries installed:
+Ensure you have the following Python libraries installed:

 - pandas 🐼
 - numpy 🔢
 - matplotlib 📊
 - seaborn 📈

-Install them with a magical incantation:
+Install them with a below code:

 ```
 pip install pandas numpy matplotlib seaborn